VOCs & pesticides

 +What is the federal limit for MTBE in drinking water?

-The federal MCL for MTBE is 5 ug/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.
+The federal Public health goal for MTBE is 13 ug/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.

 +How many U.S. water systems have MTBE over the federal limit?

-1 of the 2 public water systems on The Water Map report MTBE at or above its federal limit, spanning 1 U.S. states.
-The full list is on this page.
+Zero of the 30 public water systems in The Water Map dataset currently report MTBE at or above its federal limit.

 +How can I check if MTBE is in my city's tap water?